DripEmail/drip-woocommerce/readme.txt

 * Add occurred_at timestamp to cart events to avoid timing issues when there are queue backups or other issues.
 * Fixed bug in viewed a product snippet insertion where we were adding context params when unneeded.
 (SumoTTo)
+* Changed context param to be 'edit' instead of a custom value in a number of places.

 = 1.1.1 =